BeyondTheClouds/enoslib/docs/tutorials/quickstart.rst

       --help  Show this message and exit.

     Commands:
-      backup     Backup the deployed environment
       deploy     Claim resources from a PROVIDER and configure... destroy    Destroy the deployed environment
       g5k        Claim resources on Grid'5000 (frontend).
-      inventory  Generate the Ansible inventory [after g5k or... prepare    Configure available resources [after deploy,...
+      prepare    Configure available resources [after deploy,...
       vagrant    Claim resources on vagrant (localhost).